Sbahuddin1/Data-Structures-And-Algortithms/UC San Diego/Divide And Conquer/Majority_Element/description.md

 You are given an array representing votes in an election.
 Each element in the array represents a vote for a candidate, and your task is to determine if there is a majority candidate, i.e., a candidate who received more than half of the votes.

 The program takes the size of the array `n` as input, where `n` is the number of votes.
 It then takes the actual votes in the form of an array `a`.
-The goal is to find whether there is a majority candidate using two different approaches.
+The goal is to find whether there is a majority candidate.
+If the any element in the array is repeated more than `n/2` times, return `1` otherwise `0`.

 ### Approach 1: Boyer-Moore Voting Algorithm